-The Virginia Child and Family Services Plan (CFSP) 2010-2014 is a 5-year strategic plan that sets forth the vision and goals to be accomplished to transform the Virginia's child welfare system.
+Virginia's Five Year State Plan for Child and Family Services (2020-2024) is a 5-year strategic plan that sets forth the vision and goals to be accomplished to strengthen Virginia's child welfare system.
 The goals and objectives of the plan must address improved outcomes in the following areas:

 - Safety of children;